-The Weather in Bali and Best time to go
+The Weather in Bali and Best time to go0

 Best Time to Go to Bali

-For cooler times in Bali, the best time to visit is between the months of May and August, when humidity levels on the island are at its lowest.
+Although preferences vary, for cooler times in Bali, the best time to visit is May to August, when humidity levels on the island are at its lowest.
 During this period the air is drier and pleasant for outdoor activities and overland sightseeing tours.
 The skies in Bali are also clear and blue during this time, which is also great for outdoor and landscape photography.

 Hottest Time in Bali

 Balmy Bali weather in the coastal areas can reach humidity levels of up to 75%, and the island receives an ample 12 hours of sunlight with average daytime temperatures ranging from 27 to 32 degrees Celsius.
-Sunrise is between 05:50 and 06:23 and sunset between 18:15 and 18:47.
 Average daytime temperatures in the cooler highlands average from 21 to 27 degrees Celsius, dropping sharply low during night time.

 Low Season in Bali

 This is when you can expect lower hotel rates, together with all sorts of benefits on offer.
 You can also anticipate lesser crowds during these months.
-Also, you can enjoy quieter roads, thus faster access times from your hotel to locations of interest during certain national holidays, such as the Muslim celebration of Ramadan, with its peak on the day of Eid-ul-Fitr, 'Idul Fitri'.
-Idul Fitri falls on 17-18 July 2015, with 15, 16, and 20 July marked as joint holidays.
+Also, you can enjoy quieter roads, thus faster access times from your hotel to locations of interest during certain national holidays, such as the Muslim celebration of Ramadan, with its peak on the day of Eid-ul-Fitr, or 'Idul Fitri'.

 The reason for this ‘quieter’ scene is due to much of the non-Balinese populace fleeing the island to head home for the holidays.
 A similar situation in the dense southern region and business districts of Bali occurs over the Nyepi, 'silent day' or Saka New Year celebrations when residents return to their respective regencies to rejoice with their families.